 Most days, I don’t let it get to me.
 But on this particular day, it’s cold, I have to pee and the last thing I want to do is be bothered by a guy THAT I WOULD NEVER GIVE MY FREAKING NUMBER TO.

 Guy 2: “How you doing, Chocolate?

 Guy 3: “Chocolate, I know you hear me, girl!”

 In unison: “Chocolate.
 Chocolate!
 Chocolaattteeee!”

 “Stop f–king calling me CHOCOLATE!”
 I yell at the top of my lungs.
-I catch them off guard and they look at me for second not in lust but in shock.
-My father always told me that my mouth would be the death of me.
+I catch them off guard and they look at me for a second not in lust but in shock.
+My father always told me that I should always stand up for myself, but to be careful.
 But seriously, how much can a girl take?

 It happens every day.
 Every.
 Single.
 Day.
 Some random Black guy feels the need to scream one of America’s favorite flavors my way and expects me to be flattered by it.
 And yes, I specifically said “Black” guy, because no other race of men has done this to me (and yes, I have been catcalled by dudes outside of my race).